Arts & Humanities

-Our ART curriculum is integrated with every subject.
-MULTI-MEDIA ART, such as video, sculpture, photography, and role-playing, is often a component of presentations, giving students opportunities to explore different means of COMMUNICATING information.
+Multi-media art, such as video, sculpture, photography, and role-playing, is often a component of presentations, giving students opportunities to explore different means of communicating information.

 Barnesville's partnership with BlackRock Center for the Arts has created additional opportunities for students to collaborate with working artists on exhibits and performances.